 Some 18 months later, having suffered both physical and emotional abuse, I finally escaped and started a very personal journey of my own.
 This meant rediscovering myself: exploring how I could fall into such an abusive relationship, so blindly and willingly, without understanding what was going on for so long, despite all the physical blows and emotional torment.
 I learned so much about myself.
 I also learned a lot about the covert tactics of abuse, how it isn’t like you think it is, how the victim lies to protect her abuser.

 It is now my absolute passion and mission to educate all girls and women about safety issues both out on the streets and inside their own homes and relationships.
-I want to empower as many women as possible to be in control and to help them see the danger signs.
+I want to empower as many teens, and women as possible to be in control and to help them see the danger signs.
 Once we have the knowledge and the tools to make better decisions, and know ourselves more, we are better equipped to be safe and strong, physically and mentally.
 It’s powerful stuff.
 Through experience, I can now recognise the red flags a lot sooner and have the strength to walk away.

 That’s why I now speak up for those affected by domestic abuse, as well as campaign for street safety and stand up for rape and attack victims.